Nicola Sturgeon visits Crieff Nutcracker Christmas Shop

 In English class that morning we’d prepped by looking at the biography of Scotland’s First Minister.

-We also looked at the diverse social demographic she represented within her constituency of Glasgow Southside, and we read online about her motivations as a politician.
+We discussed how the skills of a lawyer would translate into politics.
+Then we looked at the diverse social demographic she represented within her constituency of Glasgow Southside.
+Also, we read online about her motivations as a politician, sharing the relevant language as we went.

 Finally, we took a detailed look at just one policy and manifesto pledge (tree planting) in a bid to learn more about the SNP and the environment.